 - Nutrients are more easily absorbed than in an elemental diet

 - Many premade formulas are allergenic or inflammatory

 - Poorly planned diets can lead to malnutrition and GI issues

 - Strict nature of diet may be difficult to follow

 Gut-Repairing Supplements to Consider

-Whether or not you choose to try a semi-elemental diet, I highly recommend making a daily Paleo Protein smoothie because of its gut-repairing benefits.
-I drink one every morning!
-It’s the perfect quick, on-the-go breakfast and gives me plenty of sustained energy to carry me through my busy day.
+Whether or not you try a semi-elemental diet, I highly recommend Paleo Protein smoothies because of their gut-repairing benefits.
+I drink one every morning.
+It’s the perfect, quick, breakfast that provides sustained energy.

 My Collagen Protein is made from easily-absorbed bovine collagen peptides.
-It is an ideal complement to Paleo Protein for providing extra protein and amino acids while following the semi-elemental diet.
-Collagen helps support a healthy gut barrier and mixes easily into any smoothie or other beverage, hot or cold.
+It is an ideal complement to Paleo Protein for providing extra protein and amino acids while following a semi-elemental diet.
+Furthermore, collagen helps support a healthy gut barrier and mixes easily into any smoothie or other beverage, hot or cold.